Q : Who is ICM?

 University Transfer Program Stage I (UTPI): a foundation or pre-university studies program that acts as a bridge between secondary school and university-level studies.

-University Transfer Program Stage II (UTPII): equivalent to the first year university program at the University of Manitoba, this program is offered for Arts, Business, Engineering, and Science.
+University Transfer Program Stage II (UTPII): equivalent to the first year university program at the University of Manitoba, this program is offered for Arts, Business, Engineering, Environment and Science.
 Upon successful completion of UTPII, if you satisfy university admission requirements and deadlines and achieve the specified minimum GPA, you will be eligible to transfer to the second year of their degree at the University of Manitoba.
 Admission to some degree programs will be on a competitive basis and subject to quotas.

 Q : Where is ICM located?